 - Despite the financial stresses caused by the 2008/09 economic downturn and the resulting great recession, ESOP-owned companies kept far more jobs than other private companies.
 According to a 2012 study by Alex Brill, employment among employee-owned firms increased more than 60% from 2001-2011, while the private sector had flat or negative growth in the same period. - ESOPs reduce wealth inequality in the American workforce.
-A 2016 study by Jared Bernstein shows that by increasing wage-earning employees' share of their business capital, ESOPs reduced the wealth concentration among the top 10 percent of employees by 2.5%. - Due to the work culture and structure of an ESOP business, contract officers (CO) and procurement managers (PM) prefer doing business with ESOP contractors because ESOPs can meet contracting deadlines in a more agile manner and reinvest in their company's technical abilities to meet the most challenging federal projects.
+A 2016 study by Jared Bernstein shows that by increasing wage-earning employees' share of their business capital, ESOPs reduced the wealth concentration among the top 10 percent of employees by 2.5%.

+Due to the work culture and structure of an ESOP business, contract officers (CO) and procurement managers (PM) prefer doing business with ESOP contractors because ESOPs can meet contracting deadlines in a more agile manner and reinvest in their company's technical abilities to meet the most challenging federal projects.
+A first of its kind of research report leveraging Contractor Performance Assessment Rating System (CPARS) data was published in June 2024.
+Outperform and Outlast - 100% Employee-Owned Contractors Top the Charts confirms that 100% ESOP federal contractors receive higher CPARS scores than other government contractors and are also more resilient to acquisition, avoiding consolidation of the defense industrial base.

-National Defense Authorization Act (NDAA) FY22 Clears Way for Contracting Officers to Work with 100% ESOPs
+National Defense Authorization Act (NDAA) FY22 Cleared Way for Contracting Officers to Work with 100% ESOPs

 Congress recognized the innovative potential in encouraging DoD to work with businesses wholly-owned through ESOPs and authorized a Pilot Program to Incentivize Contracting with Employee-Owned Businesses in Section 874 of the National Defense Authorization Act (NDAA) for Fiscal Year 2022.
-Section 874 provides authority for DOD to establish this pilot program to incentivize contracting with businesses wholly-owned through ESOPs by awarding a one-time sole source follow-on contract.
+Section 874 provided authority for DOD to establish this pilot program to incentivize contracting with businesses wholly-owned through ESOPs by awarding a one-time sole source follow-on contract.